Bira/octopus-carnival/_drafts/wir-mm-4e-galeb-durh.md

 The Galeb Duhr apears in the AD&D 2nd Edition monster manual, and I believe in supplements for earlier editions, as this boulder-shaped creature that mostly just likes to hang out in rocky places.
 In Fourth Edition they get a slightly more humanoid appearance and some additional backstory.
-They appears only on the Monster Manual.
+They appear only on the Monster Manual.

 ## The Lore